kumarvna/terraform-azurerm-virtual-machine/examples/windows_virtual_machine/README.md

   # Network Seurity group port allow definitions for each Virtual Machine
   # NSG association to be added automatically for all network interfaces.
   # SSH port 22 and 3389 is exposed to the Internet recommended for only testing.
   # For production environments, recommended to use a VPN or private connection.
   nsg_inbound_rules = [
     {
-      name                   = "ssh"
+      name                   = "rdp"
       destination_port_range = "3389"
       source_address_prefix  = "*"
     },